cyverse-gis/suas-metadata/Calliope/README.md

 ## Installation

 ### Getting Started
 This repository should be cloned and then built using maven.
-All dependencies will be automatically fetched through maven.
+All Java dependencies will be automatically fetched through maven.
 Please note that you will need ExifTool installed on your system as well to import images and read metadata.

 #### Prerequisites
 Java 8: <br>